eitanrait/spring-app/README.md

 ****IMPORTANT****

-BEFORE RUNNING THE APPLICATION, RUN 'docker compose up -d' IN THE TERMINAL INSIDE ../docker/ DIRECTORY
+BEFORE RUNNING THE APPLICATION, INSTALL Docker, and RUN 'docker compose up -d' IN THE TERMINAL INSIDE ../docker/ DIRECTORY

 In RestClient.java, replace the value in TOKEN with your own OAuth token from GitHub